Casinò di Campione: New building

+In 2013, the casino celebrated its 80th anniversary.

 Bankruptcy and legal proceedings

-On 27 July 2018 the Court of Como declared the casino bankrupt.
-The bankruptcy request was presented by the Como prosecutor following the casino's inability to pay the fees due to the Municipality of Campione, the sole shareholder, causing its financial distress.
+On 27 July 2018, the Court of Como declared the casino bankrupt, and its management was entrusted to bankruptcy trustees.
+The bankruptcy request was presented by the Como prosecutor following the casino's inability to pay the fees due to the municipality of Campione, the sole shareholder, causing its financial distress.
 The prosecutor Pasquale Addesso asked for the bankruptcy of the gambling house following the millions in debt created by the town hall.
 As of 30 April 2018, debts amounted to €132 million, of which €22 million were due to the municipality.

 Signs of a possible failure had already arisen at the beginning of the year, with the collective dismissal of 109 employees out of 492, a decision defined by the mayor of the enclave Roberto Salmoiraghi and by the sole administrator Marco Ambrosini as a "deed due in response to the bankruptcy petition requested by the Como Public Prosecutor's Office".

 The bankruptcy of the casino was followed in 2018 by the declaration of financial distress of the municipality, the resignation of four councilors and the subsequent dissolution of the city council elected in 2017, the appointment of an extraordinary liquidation body and a prefectural commissioner and the further dismissal of 86 of the 102 employees of the municipality, with significant negative effects for the resident population.
 The decision was initially suspended by the Administrative Regional Court (TAR), and this decision was upheld in June 2019 by the Council of State in Rome.

-Social and economic consequences

 Following the closure of the gambling house and the collective dismissal of 482 employees, the Campione d'Italia enclave saw a drastic decrease in tourists attracted by the casino, resulting in a rapid worsening of the economic and social conditions of the resident population in the Italian exclave.
 As a result of the bankruptcy, the kindergarten and a center for the elderly were closed, also leading to numerous warnings from public employees to the municipality regarding non-payment of salaries and lack of contributions to the functioning of fundamental services.